Contact

 Tag Removal

-Later, in line 485, the cleanHTML() function completely removes various HTML
+Later, in line 485, the cleanHTML() function completely removes various HTML tags from the email:

 $string = preg_replace('#</*(meta|xml|blink|link|embed|object|iframe|